-For more information, see the Benchmark Gifts and Entertainment Policy and the Benchmark Anticorruption Policy.
+For more information, see the BE-00005 Benchmark Gifts and Entertainment Policy and BE-00003 Global Anticorruption Policy.

-1.2.4 Outside Employment
+4.2.4.
+Outside Employment

 If you are a Company employee and also employed by a company that competes with or provides goods or services to the Company, or if your relationship with such an outside company could in any way influence your duties or decisions at the Company, you must immediately report this conflict of interest to your supervisor.
 These reports must be forwarded to Corporate Legal for review and approval.
 This type of situation may require you, as a Company employee, to terminate your outside employment.
 You cannot use Company resources in any way to further or facilitate your outside employment.